 Special Thanks to Those Who Contributed Photographs

 Information Regarding Chief and Council obtained from Indian and Northern Affairs Canada, BC Regional Office

-In honor and recognition of the leadership of the Bonaparte Indian Band, this information was prepared not only to show the strength of the people, but also to give thanks to each of the individuals who have represented the community over the last 74 years.
+In honour and recognition of the leadership of the Bonaparte Indian Band, this information was prepared not only to show the strength of the people but also to give thanks to each of the individuals who have represented the community over the last 87 years.

 At a point of history, the Bonaparte Indian Band selected their leaders in a traditional manner until August 6, 1952, where under Order in Council PC 3692, stated that Chief and Council were to abide by elections under s.74 of the Indian Act.
 While this may prove to prevent Stuctwewsemc from continuing to practice their traditions, it is clear that the notion of family has continued and will continue to be integral for the future.

 In Stuctwewsemc, the roles and responsibilities of the Chiefs and Councillors have seen much change in 74 years.
 It has not made the positions easier, in fact, if anything, the environment has added to the work.
 With the establishment of the Band Office in the 1970s, the Chief and Council, rather than the Indian Agent, preside over concerns within the community and also must deal with outside Government, Agencies, and Corporations.
 It is not just matters within the community.
 Leadership is evolving daily.